-This post is for you if you’re drawn to the idea of an elopement, but aren’t sure how to turn these swirling dreamy notions into an actual day of activities that ends with you tying the knot. 😉
+If you’re still deciding where to elope OR if elopement is even for you…this post is for you!
+If you’re drawn to the idea of an elopement, but aren’t sure how to turn these swirling dreamy notions into an actual day of activities that ends with you tying the knot, keep reading. ?

 “Getting married on a mountain sounds amazing, but which mountain?
 And what do we do before and after?
 How can we personalize this elopement when we don’t know anyone else who has done it, so it’s hard to even think of examples?”

 I’m an elopement concierge.
 No really, it’s part of my job title!
 I nerd out about how to take you from ‘vague idea’ to ‘finished itinerary with backup plans’ – and we can start right now while you’re reading this post!

 How?
 There are four things you can put into words that will make the rest of the elopement planning journey easier.
 And don’t worry, you’re already an expert in all of these areas. ?

 First, check in with how you want to feel on the day of your elopement.

 Think of a few words or phrases that represent that feeling.
 Peaceful and in love?
 Excited and we-can’t-believe-we’re-doing-this?

 Look away from the screen for a second, close your eyes, and really think about this.
 AND don’t let the impending question of “how do I go about deciding where to elope” interrupt this process.
 What floats to the surface?
 Ignore anything that says “I should want to feel X.” If ‘lazy and relaxed’ sounds delicious for your wedding day, that is completely acceptable!
 No judgment.
 Take a moment to uncover what you really, truly, want this day to be at its heart.

 Secondly, to help decide where to elope, think about your best experiences together with your partner.